Warragamba Dam: Proposed raising of dam wall

 Since 2017, WaterNSW has been working on a risk-mitigation project, aimed at protecting human life and property in the floodplain catchment area in case of major flooding, primarily by raising the dam wall by up to 17 m.
 Infrastructure NSW's rationale is based on the fact that up to 134,000 people live and work on the floodplain, and urban growth could greatly increase this number in decades to come; giving the dam a greater capacity would enable holding back floodwaters before releasing it in a controlled fashion, reducing the peak height of floods and thereby reducing downstream flood damage by 75% and reducing the need for urgent evacuations.

 However, there are concerns for the more than 50 recognised Aboriginal heritage sites in the 6000 ha of World Heritage Area that would be flooded, parts of which were badly burnt in the 2019–2020 bushfires in Australia.
 The box gum grassy woodlands are home to threatened species of birds, including up to 50% of the remaining population of the critically endangered regent honeyeater, as well as koalas and greater gliders.

 In September 2020, the New South Wales Government was ordered by the federal Department of Agriculture, Water and the Environment to re-do their Indigenous heritage work, concerned that NSW has not adequately addressed the concerns of Gundungurra and other traditional owners in their cultural heritage surveys.
 The federal review also said that the environmental impact assessment lacked detail on how the project could affect species such as the platypus and echidna.
-Engineering experts have also questioned the modelling done by Infrastructure NSW.

 In April 2024, after the seventh flood in 18 months in northwestern Sydney, the NSW water minister Rose Jackson proposed the idea of lowering Warragamba Dam's storage and supplementing it with desalinated water to decrease flood danger in Sydney's north-west.
 The plan would mean a proportion of the dam's capacity would be brushed aside for flood mitigation.
 According to her, this will be cheaper than raising the dam's wall by 14 metres (a proposal scrapped by the Labor government in 2023).
 University of Sydney water expert, Professor Stuart Khan stated that the Sydney Desalination Plant can produce 90 gigalitres of water a year, which would drop 40% of the dam's capacity.